Prof. Dr. Christopher I. BeckwithKHK Visiting Research Fellow 2011

-Christopher Beckwith’s research interest is currently focusing on the following fields: ancient and early medieval Central Eurasian and East Asian history and linguistics, early Buddhisms, Old Tibetan inscriptions, Old Chinese reconstruction, Mandarin morphophonology, ancient and medieval Chinese-Central Eurasian onomastics, and religious interaction between Central Eurasia and the periphery.
+Christopher Beckwith’s research interest currently focuses on the following fields: ancient and early medieval Central Eurasian and East Asian history and linguistics, early Buddhisms, Old Tibetan inscriptions, Old Chinese reconstruction, Mandarin morphophonology, ancient and medieval Chinese-Central Eurasian onomastics, and religious interaction between Central Eurasia and the periphery.
 During his stay in Bochum he will further concentrate on the latter aspect.

 - Ph.D., Inner Asian Studies, Indiana University, Bloomington, Indiana, USA, 1977